Risk Factors Dashboard

 Worldwide economic and social instability could adversely affect our revenue, financial condition, and results of operations.

 The health of the global economy, and the credit markets and the financial services industry in particular, as well as the stability of the social fabric of our society, will affect our business and operating results.
 For example, the credit and financial markets may continue to be adversely affected by the current conflict between Russia and Ukraine and measures taken in response thereto.
-For example, the credit and financial markets may be adversely affected by the current conflict between Russia and Ukraine and measures taken in response thereto.
 If the credit markets are not favorable, we may be unable to raise additional financing when needed or on favorable terms.
 Our customers may experience financial difficulties or be unable to borrow money to fund their operations, which may adversely impact their ability to purchase our products or to pay for our products on a timely basis, if at all.

 General inflation, including rising energy prices, and interest rates and wages could have negative impacts on our business by increasing our operating costs and our borrowing costs as well as decreasing the capital available for our customers to purchase our products.
 General inflation in the United States, Europe and other geographies has risen to levels not experienced in recent decades.
 Additionally, inflation and price volatility may cause our customers to reduce use of our products would harm our business operations and financial position.